Smartwyre/platform-engineer-assessment/README.md

 * Reusability i.e. another team wishes to create a function, could your code be reused by other respositories?
 * Azure resource naming and tagging best practices
 * Reliability and monitoring options

+## Submission

+To submit your solution you can either fork this repo, or commit the code to your own public repo.